Battle of Surajgarh: Aftermath

 The battle of Surajgarh destroyed the military status of Bengal.
 The Lohanis then left the scene.
 Both Ghiyasuddin Mahmud Shah and Sher Khan were determined to continue fighting till the end.
-Meanwhile, the arrival of the Portuguese on the coast of Bengal and their activities put Mahmud in more trouble.
+Meanwhile, the arrival of the Portuguese Empire on the coast of Bengal and their activities put Mahmud in more trouble.
 In 1534, the Portuguese came to Chittagong port to start trade in Bengal.
 But they misbehaved with the Muslim governors and businessmen of Chittagong.
 As a result, they were taken prisoner on the orders of Ghiyasuddin Mahmud Shah and were sent to Gauḍa as prisoners.
 But due to Sher Khan's aggressive activities, which were intensified by the conquest of Surajgarh, Mahmud was forced to change his course.
 Mahmud Shah realized the need to establish friendship with the Portuguese in order to deal with Sher Khan.
 The prisoners were released with this realization; afterwards he appointed de Melo Jusarte as a military adviser.
 The Portuguese were also allowed to build factories in Chittagong and Satgaon (Hooghli).